-Make party-ready votives out of funky gourds #Do It Yourself#Entertaining#candles#great-ideas#party#Thanksgiving November 7 | Megan Finley meganfinley I threw a party the other night (more details on that annual shindig to come later) and these three funky gourd votives made an appearance (thanks to my buddy Lisa of pumpkin cake fame).
+Make party-ready votives out of funky gourds #Do It Yourself#Entertaining#candles#great-ideas#party#Thanksgiving November 7 | Megan Finley meggyfin I threw a party the other night (more details on that annual shindig to come later) and these three funky gourd votives made an appearance (thanks to my buddy Lisa of pumpkin cake fame).
 They got lots of compliments from party guests, so I thought I'd share this simple autumnal, Thanksgiving, or harvest gathering party decor idea with mah Homies.
 First, choose the funkiest gourds or mini pumpkins you can find.
 My favorite is this wart-y one.
 Make sure they can stand up on their own — no one wants tippy candle holders.
 Measure your tea lights and cut holes in the top of your gourd that are slightly larger.
 Then pop your tea lights in and light 'em up.
 I'm not exactly sure how long they'll hold up, but I'm going to keep them out and on display for as long as possible.
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS This five-story castle in New England is stuck in the 1980s NEXT The Dog House Sofa: helping you share your couch with your furry friends without actually having to Toggle comments [ 8 ] Such a cute idea!
+Fix Typo Megan Finley Megan Finley is the LA-based Editorial Overlord of the Offbeat Empire, and a total geeky snarky jackass.
+When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS This five-story castle in New England is stuck in the 1980s NEXT Upcycle your old t shirts into baby bibs Show/Hide comments [ 8 ] Such a cute idea!
 I'd bet if you wanted them to last all year that you could buy some fake ones to hollow out.
 Do the real ones eventually dry out internally over time?
-I remember the lady at the farm stand where we bought ours saying you could use them year after year if you don't cut them open… 0 agree Reply Sadly, I had eventually had to throw them out the other day.
+I remember the lady at the farm stand where we bought ours saying you could use them year after year if you don't cut them open… Reply Sadly, I had eventually had to throw them out the other day.
 The insides started to rot out.
 Ah well.
 But for about two weeks they kicked ass!
-0 agree Reply Did you scoop out the guts before putting the tea light in the top?
-0 agree Reply Scoop out the squishier insides (and use for soup/pie/toasted seeds if feeling ambitious!), varnish all the exposed surfaces, and add non-flammable filling as needed to prop up the candle?
+Reply Did you scoop out the guts before putting the tea light in the top?
+Reply Scoop out the squishier insides (and use for soup/pie/toasted seeds if feeling ambitious!), varnish all the exposed surfaces, and add non-flammable filling as needed to prop up the candle?
 Not sure if it would work, but that's what I would try.
 1 agrees Reply Sand would make a great filler, and make them more stable by adding weight.
-0 agree Reply The aerial shots make it look like the pumpkins have freaky eyeballs inside!
+Reply The aerial shots make it look like the pumpkins have freaky eyeballs inside!
 XD 2 agree Reply I will be making these for our Thanksgiving centerpieces!
 Super excited!!
-0 agree Reply Dear Megan my marriage will be on this 23rd(Jan-23rd).
+Reply Dear Megan my marriage will be on this 23rd(Jan-23rd).
 I am going/planning to use your superb idea of design.
 Thanks a lot for such a nice and beautiful posting.
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.